Hey,

 I believe the “previous” information is correct in these 2 cases but haven’t looked at every cases.

-All that to say that the behavior is different.
-Which might be OK I guess I mostly need some guidance from you experts on how to get the same behavior as with the bash script.
+I guess I mostly need some guidance from you experts on how to get the same behavior as with the bash script.
 Happy to help with more data if needed!

 Thanks!